brooklynrail/brooklynrail-platform/content/events/2023/05/a-word-or-two-on-art-and-technology-a-critics-page-discussion.md

 ---
 title: "A Word or Two on Art and Technology: A Critics Page Discussion"
-deck: Featuring Doreen Rios, Tina Rivers Ryan, Margaret Wertheim, Mashinka Firunts Hakopian, Kay Watson, and Charlotte Kent
+deck: Featuring Doreen Rios, Tina Rivers Ryan, Margaret Wertheim, Mashinka Firunts Hakopian, Kay Watson, Clara Peh, and Charlotte Kent
 summary: Join the Rail's May 2023 Critics Page Contributors for a conversation with guest critics Charlotte Kent.
 We conclude with a poetry reading.
 people: